LilaGuill/news/README.md

 For more informations about the lamba functions : https://docs.netlify.com/functions/overview/

-In your front you just have to call your function :
+In your front you have to call your function like this:

 ```
 const res = await axios.get("/.netlify/functions/getNews")

 ```